iagsoncarlos/PyC/README.md

 ## Contact Information

-For questions or feedback, you can reach out to me at @iagsoncarlos
+If you have any questions or feedback, feel free to get in touch with me at @iagsoncarlos.
+Your input is valued and appreciated.